Find out about the VAT liability of insurance transactions and insurance related services.

 If you’re not an insurance broker or agent by profession, you’re not automatically excluded from the exemption.
 As well as traditional brokers and agents, other intermediaries sell either insurance or supply services, or both, connected to insurance in other ways.

-We don’t, therefore, restrict the exemption to those who are insurance brokers and agents by profession but allow exemption for other intermediaries supplying services akin to those of traditional brokers and agents.
+We do not, therefore, restrict the exemption to those who are insurance brokers and agents by profession but allow exemption for other intermediaries supplying services akin to those of traditional brokers and agents.

 Such businesses will probably not be supplying only insurance related services and it is likely that the supply of insurance services will not be their main business activity.
 Insurance related services are often supplied by businesses such as estate agents and solicitors in connection with their principal business activities.
 Many retailers arrange insurance in connection with the goods they are selling, for example, extended warranties on electrical items or breakdown cover on cars.